-Women in the Wild: A 4 Month Journey
+Women in the Wild the 4 Month Journey

 What to bring:

-- What to bring: Most important for hiking several miles is to stay light, so think small & simple.
-You will need a small backpack to fit everything you bring in.
+Go Into Nature release form.
+Most important for hiking several miles is to stay light, so think small & simple.
+You will need a small backpack to fit everything you bring in (or a bag that frees your hands to touch and explore).
 Bring a water bottle, high caloric healthy snacks, a packed lunch.
+You can leave a second water bottle in the car, and you can access it at the end of the day.
 A small journal & writing instrument, and any medications you may need.
-You can leave a second water bottle in the car, and you can access it at the end of the day.
+I bring a medical kit.

-- Weather smart clothing.
-Check the weather at Lyndhurst or Roseland, Va. as they are close to our location.
-We will hike up a steep area.
-Shoes/boots are important. it is not necessary to have hiking boots, but having comfortable shoes with a tread and the amount of support your feet need is essential.
-If it rains you will need a raincoat and water resistant shoes or boots.
-You can spray your shoes with a water resistant spray, but I think having shoes for wet weather helps open us up to being outdoors more, and rain can be soothing and beautiful, so consider finding wet weather hiking shoes.
-You can email me for ideas about this.
+Weather smart clothing.
+Check the weather at Lyndhurst Va. as they are close to our location.
+Shoes/boots are important.
+It is not necessary to have hiking boots, but having comfortable shoes with a tread and the amount of support your feet need is essential.
+Good socks that fit well are also important.

 Why in the Wild?